College admissions in South Korea

 The South Korean college entrance system requires all graduating high school students (or those with equivalent academic standing) to take an entrance exam called the College Scholastic Ability Test which takes place once every year.
 Admission to universities in South Korea is heavily dependent on applicants' test scores and grades.

 Criteria for admission

 In Korea, the following factors are mainly reflected in college entrance exams:

 College Scholastic Ability Test

-Commonly called the CSAT, the College Scholastic Ability Test is the most common entrance exam in South Korea, and its popularity has increased in recent years.
+Commonly called the CSAT or in Korean, Suneung, the College Scholastic Ability Test, is the most common national-level entrance exam in South Korea, taking place once every year.

 Student records

 Also called school records or academic reports, these outline high school students' grades and other accomplishments.
 Each report is divided into a "curricular" section, which records grades earned in academic subjects, as well as an "extracurricular" section, which records information like volunteer work, certificates of achievement, and awards.

 Comparative school records

-Comparative school grades are assigned to students who have graduated from high school for a certain period (the year of graduation varies depending on the university).
-These grades are also assigned to students who do not have a school record, such as those who pass the qualification exam, with grades on the College Scholastic Ability Test or essay tests.
+Comparative school records are assigned to students who graduated from high school for a certain period (the year of graduation varies depending on the university) or to students who have passed the qualification exam, in which they have no school record itself, the grades they have received on the College Scholastic Ability or essay tests, are reported graded in terms of college scholastic ability test scores or essay scores.